david-slatinek/kf34/README.md

 The mobile app was made with Flutter and Dart.
 The main app functionality is getting data from the API and displaying it.

 The app features the latest, average, median, standard deviation, all today's values along with maximum and minimum values.
 It also includes a graph with all today's values.
+It can also download a PDF file with data for a given measurement.

 More images can be seen [here](/images/app/).